 How Erdogan’s Unorthodox Views Rattle Turkish Markets

-1. What’s Erdogan beef with high interest rates?
+1. What’s Erdogan’s beef with high interest rates?

-He says first that they slow economic growth and second that they fuel inflation.
-It’s an issue at the forefront of Turkey’s financial system and one that’s unnerved international investors for years.
-While the country’s spending-and-credit binge during the pandemic propelled growth, the economy has also suffered from double-digit inflation and unpredictable policy moves.
+He says that they slow economic growth and that they fuel inflation.
+The thesis has unnerved international investors for years.
+While the country’s spending and credit binge during the pandemic propelled growth, the economy has also suffered from double-digit inflation and unpredictable policy moves.
 He has also referred to Islamic proscriptions on usury as a basis for his policy.

 2. Are his arguments reasonable?

-The first is.
+The point about weaker growth is.
 When a central bank increases rates, banks are less able to borrow to maintain mandatory reserves and tend to lend at their own elevated rates.
 This makes loans for businesses rarer and more expensive and so can slow the economy.
 But Erdogan’s second notion -- that elevated interest rates cause prices to rise -- contradicts conventional economic theories.
 They hold that when rates increase, borrowing decreases, leading consumers to spend less and curbing inflation.

 3. What’s the basis of Erdogan’s theory?

-It’s likely that it’s at least partly based on his experience running businesses, mostly in the food industry, before his career as a politician took off.
-Many Turkish companies borrow relatively heavily to ensure they can cover operating expenses, making volatility in borrowing costs a source of uncertainty and rate hikes an added expense.
-In Erdogan’s view, higher interest rates result in higher prices because businesses have no choice but to pass increased costs on to their customers.
-This framework makes assumptions that orthodox economists challenge, such as that interest rates make up a significant part of companies’ costs and that producers have sufficient pricing power to impose their will on consumers.
+It’s likely that it’s partly based on his experience running businesses, mostly in the food industry, before his career as a politician took off.
+Many Turkish companies borrow relatively heavily to cover operating expenses, making volatility in borrowing costs a source of uncertainty and rate hikes an added expense.
+In Erdogan’s view, higher rates result in higher prices because businesses have to pass on increased costs to their customers.
+This makes assumptions that orthodox economists challenge, namely that interest rates make up a significant part of companies’ costs and that producers have sufficient pricing power to impose their will on consumers.

 4. Who agrees with Erdogan?

-There are a few proponents of Erdogan’s view or a version of it.
-The argument that low interest rates produce low inflation was dubbed the “neo-Fisherite Rebellion” in 2014 by Bloomberg Opinion columnist Noah Smith when he was an assistant professor of finance at Stony Brook University in New York.
-It was a reference to a theory by Yale University economist Irving Fisher on the relationships among inflation, nominal interest rates and real interest rates, which account for inflation.
+The argument is based on a theory by Yale University economist Irving Fisher on the relationship between inflation, nominal interest rates and real interest rates.
 Critics of the neo-Fisherites say that even if their theory had merit, it wouldn’t apply to an economy like Turkey’s, which suffers from chronically high inflation and is reliant on foreign funding.
-Lowering interest rates reduces the return on investing in Turkish assets, and the local currency tends to weaken relative to others when foreigners decide to put their money elsewhere.
+That’s because cutting interest rates reduces the return on investing in Turkish assets, and the local currency tends to weaken when foreigners decide to put their money elsewhere.
 That increases the cost of imported goods in liras and results in higher prices, or more inflation.
-In any case, the neo-Fisherite view hasn’t gained sufficient currency to become the foundation of any country’s monetary policy -- though Erdogan is trying to make it Turkey’s.

-5. What’s Erdogan done to put his views into action?
+5. What has Erdogan done to put his views into action?